Iceland Road Trip

 The beautiful back streets

-Reykjavik is blessed with a maze of pedestrianised, winding narrow streets lined with traditional Icelandic houses that make for perfect Instagram shots (hey, I’m a millennial, it’s not my fault I’m obsessed with the ‘gram).
-This is one of the things I simply must indulge in whenever I visit the capital, as I cannot tire from observing locals go about their daily business and fantasise about what my life would be like if I owned one of these rainbow-coloured properties, which I imagine are rather expensive even by Icelandic standards.
+Reykjavik’s got a ton of cute, narrow streets lined with traditional Icelandic houses that make for perfect shots.
+It’s one of the things I can’t miss when I’m in the capital.
+I can’t get enough of watching the locals go about their daily business and fantasize about what my life would be like if I owned one of those rainbow-colored properties.
+I bet they’re pricey, even by Icelandic standards.

-Until I can afford one, though, I’ll continue to stroll aimlessly around Reykjavik and fall even deeper in love with this quirky city every time.
+Until I can afford one, though, I’ll keep strolling around Reykjavik and falling even deeper in love with this quirky city.

 photos of reykjavikFischersund